 Comprehensive health and safety and environmental protection programs exist at all locations.
-These are continually being upgraded and updated to ensure that the best management practices are being used to protect the employees, the public and the environment.
+These programs are upgraded and updated on an ongoing basis to ensure that the best management practices are being used to protect the employees, the public and the environment.
 Contingency plans are in place to anticipate proper corrective and remedial measures prior to the occurrence of any problems.